 Weekly in-person couples therapy may be fading in popularity.
 Let’s face it.
 Couples have more stuff to do than they have time to it.
 Recent research is showing that increasingly, couples are experiencing significant stress attempting to find time to do anything additional that matters to them.

-Increasingly at Couples Therapy Inc., we are finding a hockey stick upsurge in interest in both online couples therapy and especially Couples Therapy Intensives.
-Couples are finding it increasingly more difficult to carve out the time to visit a couples therapist for weekly in-person sessions.
+Increasingly at Couples Therapy Inc., we are finding an upsurge in interest in both online couples therapy and especially Couples Therapy Intensives.
+Couples are finding it increasingly more challenging to carve out the time to visit a couples therapist for weekly in-person sessions.
 And when they do, some are frustrated and deeply disappointed with the results.

-So if you know that your marriage is in trouble, and you can’t attend weekly couples therapy sessions what are your options?
+So if you know that your marriage is in trouble, and you can no longer attend weekly couples therapy sessions, what are your options?

 Read a Science-Based Couples Therapy Book